Preskoči na glavni sadržaj

 PoS Ethereum0.00261xsource(opens in a new tab)

-For example, on Ethereum, the transaction throughput is not only that of the base layer - it is also the sum of the transaction throughput of all of its "layer 2" rollups.
+On Ethereum, for example, the transaction throughput is not only that of the base layer - it is also the sum of the transaction throughput of all of its "layer 2" rollups.
 Layer 2's are not generally included in calculations, but accounting for the additional energy consumed by sequencers (small) and the number of transactions they process (large) would likely drastically reduce per-transaction estimates.
-This is one reason why comparisons of energy consumption per transaction across platforms can be misleading.
+This is one reason why comparisons of per-transaction energy consumption across platforms can be misleading.

 Ethereum's carbon debt